mattbocosoft/presentation-swift/README.md

 let 🌲 = "Evergreen"
 ```

-**Optionals** are one of the most powerful and safe features of Swift.
+**Optionals** are one of the most powerful features of Swift and contribute to the language's safety features:

 > Optionals say either “there is a value, and it equals x” or “there isn’t a value at all”.
 > Using optionals is similar to using nil with pointers in Objective-C, but they work for any type, not just classes.